nleanba/typst-marginalia/main.typ

 However, a ```typc dy``` argument can be passed to shift them by that length vertically.

 == Markers
 The margin notes are decorated with little symbols, which by default hang into the gap.
-If this is not desired, set the configuration option ```typc flush_numbers: true```.
+If this is not desired, set the configuration option ```typc flush-numbers: true```.
 Setting the argument ```typc numbered: false```, we obtain notes without icon/number.#note(numbered: false)[Like this.]
 To change the markers, you can override ```typc config.numbering```-function which is used to generate the markers.